Explore how your team can use Hiver.

 7. Jitbit

-Jitbit is a ticketing tool perfect for handling customer issues and internal requests across departments like HR, finance, and IT.
-With JitBit, you can easily send and receive emails, attach files, sort out tickets, manage assets, and even chat with employees in real-time.
+Jitbit is a ticketing tool that’s suited for handling customer issues and internal requests across departments like HR, finance, and IT.
+With JitBit, you can easily send and receive emails, sort tickets into categories, manage assets, and even chat with employees in real-time.

 Jitbit Help Desk- support internal ticketing system application